lambdamikel/x-mem-80/README.md

 [MIDI/80 Python-to-BIN
 Converter](https://github.com/lambdamikel/MIDI-80?tab=readme-ov-file#creating-your-own-songs-for-midi80-playback).
 The
-converter produces `/BIN` files; you will have to rename them to `/MID` files so that they can be found be the following loader and playback programs.
+converter produces `/BIN` files; you will have to rename them to `/MID` files so that they can be found by the following loader-and-playback programs; there are currently three versions:

-There are three versions of the loader and playback program:

 - [`loader/cmd`](trs80/m1/zmac/loader.asm) uses the 32 KB / SuperMem
 mode.
 Here is the [demo disk from the above